matthewmccrory/web-scraping-project/README.md

 * Open and run **'cleaning_data.ipynb'** to apply xleaning procedures to the scraped dataset.

 ### 3. Data Analysis (property_analysis.ipynb)
 * Explore **'property_analysis.ipynb'** for detailed exploratory data analysis, feature importance analysis, and the price calculator function.
+The .png files showcase the geospatial analysis carried out using Tableau.

 ## Contributors